Watch for any urgent action alerts to be posted here during the current legislative session.

 POSITION: HOME is opposed to this bill as currently written.
 Find out more about protecting homeschool freedom.

-ACTION NEEDED: Contact bill sponsor and co-sponsors and urge them to remove homeschoolers from the bill to prevent unnecessary government oversite.
+ACTION NEEDED: Contact bill sponsor, co-sponsors and Education Committee Members and urge them to remove homeschoolers from the bill to prevent unnecessary government oversite.

 WATCH